fmhrs/mysql/Ordering Like Windows Explorer Dose.md

 # Order Mysql Like Windows Explorer
-I think this source code i made is not perfect, but it's the simplest and the clostes with the case that one i want to solve :)
+I think this source code i made is not perfect, but it's the simplest and the clostes with the case that one i want to solve :) <br>
-So if you just order by name with asc order your order number will be [1, 10, 11, 12, .., 19, 2, 20] but with this code you can make them to be [1, 2, 3, ... ,9 , 10, 11] until the end
+So if you just order by name with asc order your order number will be [1, 10, 11, 12, .., 19, 2, 20] but with this code you can make them to be [1, 2, 3, ... ,9 , 10, 11] until the end <br>
-But the limitation of this code is i just try that to the table that i make bellow, so if you have more crazy case i would love it if you can share the case wit me :D.
+But the limitation of this code is i just try that to the table that i make bellow, so if you have more crazy case i would love it if you can share the case wit me :D. <br>

 ## Code For Order
 ```